 - Spend about five minutes or more per day gently massaging the palm of the hand and the forearm.
 You can also speak to your therapist or doctor about whether acupuncture, hot wax treatments and reflexology can help to reverse the progression of your condition.

-3. Reduce Inflammation With a Healthy Diet & Supplements
+3. Reduce Inflammation With a Healthy Diet and Supplements

 An anti-inflammatory diet may help keep tissue/fascia healthy as you get older.
 Eating a nutrient-dense diet is especially important if you have a medical condition like diabetes, arthritis or an autoimmune disease that is contributing to your contracture or pain.
 An anti-inflammatory or diabetic diet plan includes the following types of healing, whole foods: